controlm/self-conversion-api-quickstart/README.md

 1. Every conversion and its associated files must be contained in its own **folder**.
 Name this folder as the name of the tool that you convert from.
 2. The __folder__ should contain:
 * __SampleData__ - A folder that holds tool sample Input Data in XML format that we want to convert to Control-M data.
-* __MappingLogic.txt__ - The mapping logic used for conversion in this sample, from the  tool sample input data to Control-M data.
+* __MappingLogic.xlsx__ - The mapping logic used for conversion in this sample, from the  tool sample input data to Control-M data.
 * __ConversionRules.json__ - The tool Conversion Rules json file that contains the Self Converion rules code.
 * __ControlM_Result.xml__ - The Control-M data created by the Self Converion when converting the tool sample data using the Demo Tool conversion rules.